 How to Brew Coffee with a Chemex

 I love coffee, lets just get that out there.
 There is so much more that goes into a great cup of coffee than opening a pre-ground package and throwing it into a coffee maker.
 There are so many things that can effect your coffee, from the origin of the bean, to its varietal, to how long its roasted and finally how you choose to brew it.
 For me, my favorite way to brew coffee lately has been with the use of my Chemex.
 It’s simple and the results are a superior cup of coffee.
 Do I do this everyday?
 No, but it is definitely a weekend ritual that I cherish.
-Some great person somewhere once said that “Life is too short for bad coffee”, so let me help you up your coffee game by showing you how to brew coffee with a chemex!
+Some great person somewhere once said that “Life is too short for bad coffee”, so let me help you up your coffee game.

 Things you will need:

 - Timer – or use your iphone

 - Chemex 6-Cup Classic Series Glass Coffee Maker